First Falls (Yarmouth, Maine): East Main Street Bridge

 The East Main Street Bridge, also known as the Royal River Bridge, spans the Royal River at the First Falls, immediately before it flows into Yarmouth's harbor.
 Mills were built on the banks of the river before the bridge's construction.
 There has been a bridge crossing at this point since 1748, providing access to northeastern part of Yarmouth and to Freeport.
 Today's bridge, opened in 1930, carries the vehicular and pedestrian traffic of Maine State Route 88, known as East Main Street in this section.
 75.1 ft in length and 32 ft wide, it stands around 240 ft northwest of the bridge carrying Interstate 295 over the marina.
 That bridge was completed in 1961.

 The first structure, erected in 1748, spanned the river above the falls.
 It was rebuilt in 1801 "below the dam."
 An iron bridge was in place, spanning the same section as today's bridge, around the turn of the 20th century.

 By 1874, the bridge was flanked by a grist mill, saw mill, a store and a carpenter's shop that took care of the needs of ships built in the harbor on the other side of the bridge.
 In 1911, Yarmouth Manufacturing Company's electric power plant was built on the site of James Craig's 18th-century sawmill.
 Later businesses on this side included a fishing, hunting and camping equipment store and Industrial Wood Products.
-In the present-day building, at 1 Main Street, are F.M.
-Beck, C.A.
-White & Associates and Maine Environmental Laboratory.
-The building was moved here in 1898 from Pleasant Street.
+In the present-day building, at 1 Main Street, are F. M. Beck, C. A. White & Associates and Maine Environmental Laboratory.

 As of 2016, an average of 4,910 vehicles cross the bridge daily.
-A sidewalk is located on the its northern side.
+A sidewalk is located on its northern side.

 As of 2022, the bridge's barriers and sidewalk are in substandard condition.
 The concrete covering of the barriers has been eroded away in several places to reveal the rebar within.
 The bridge's deck and superstructure were described by the State of Maine's Department of Transport in 2021 as being "level 4 - poor condition (advanced deterioration)."